 - Breast cancer: The biomarkers that can be tested for in the blood to diagnose breast cancer are CA 15.3, TRU-QUANT, and CA 27.29.
 If the marker that’s evaluated is present in the blood, the results might need to be followed up with other tests to confirm a malignant breast tumor.
 These are also done to check how a patient is responding to treatment like chemotherapy and whether the cancer has recurred.

-If a woman finds a lump in her breast, it’s advisable to have a cancer blood test.
+If a woman finds a lump in her breast, it’s advisable to have a breast cancer blood test.
 But it’s recommended that you consult with your doctor if you find any abnormal growth or test results that are not within the normal range.

 - Colorectal cancer: Carcinoembryonic antigen, or CEA, is an indicator of colorectal cancer.
 Malignant cells in the colon have been found to release antigens into the bloodstream.
 CEA levels in the blood are also monitored during the treatment of colorectal cancer to check how effective it is, as an increase in levels might lead to a change in treatment.

 If there’s a suspicion of colorectal cancer, the patient might be required to undergo a colonoscopy to remove any polyps.
-By comparison, a cancer blood test is a lot less invasive and can help prevent unnecessary procedures, if possible.
+By comparison, a colon cancer blood test is a lot less invasive and can help prevent unnecessary procedures, if possible.

 - Liver cancer: Protein alpha-fetoprotein (AFP) in the blood serum is a biomarker for liver cancer.
 An increase in AFP levels in the blood might result in the test being repeated after a couple of weeks.
 If the concentrations have increased further, it’s a strong indicator of hepatocellular carcinoma (HCC).